EN 16114: Features

 The rule did not impose or interfere with any contractual obligations or intellectual property rights.
 Furthermore, it did not require or imply the need for third-party certification.
 It was not intended for certification, regulatory or contractual use, and was not intended nor designed to be used as a basis for personal or organizational status.

-Since 2011, the EN 16114 standard was the main reference for the profession of Management Consultant until is was superseded by international standard ISO 20700 in 2018.
+Since 2011, the EN 16114 standard was the main reference for the profession of Management Consultant until it was superseded by international standard ISO 20700 in 2018.